microsoft/ivy/doc/proving.md

 ```
 When checking the proof, the `showgoals` tactic has the effect of
 printing the current list of proof goals, leaving the goals unchanged.
-A good way to develop a proof is to start with just `showgoals`, and to add tactics
+A good way to develop a proof is to start with just the tactic `showgoals`, and to add tactics
-before this.
+before it.
 Running the Ivy proof checker in an Emacs compilation buffer
 is a convenient way to do this.

 Theorems